About Dry July

 You've heard the joke 'Three men walk into a bar...'
 No, really, that's how the first Dry July started!

 In July 2008, three mates, Brett, Kenny and Phil, wanted to take a break from alcohol, so decided to abstain for the month of July, coining it their 'Dry July'.
-They also wanted to raise money for a family member affected by cancer, so they asked friends and family to sponsor them.
+They also wanted to raise money for a cause very close to their hearts, so they asked friends and family to sponsor them.

 Hoping to raise $3,000 to buy a TV for their local hospital’s waiting room, the campaign was a huge success.
 The first Dry July ended up raising $250,000, thanks to the support of Adam Spencer, and Dry July was well and truly born!